-This was deliberately done to see if a discrepancy exists between what the coach is prescribing and what the athlete is actually perceiving.
-As you can see, there’s only 1 training day where both the coach and the athlete had a similar assessment of the session intensity - the duration of practices was of course constant so the different AU scores can only be attributed to intensity.
+This was deliberately done to see if a discrepancy existed between what the coach prescribed and what the athlete actually perceived.
+As you can see, there’s only 1 training day where both the coach and the athlete had a similar assessment of the session intensity - the duration of practices was of course constant so the different scores can only be attributed to intensity.
 If we assume that day 1 of training (Monday), they performed a 120 minute session, then the discrepancy in intensity is 2 levels from one another (6 for the athlete and about 4 for the coach).
 This is quite significant, as 6 represents close to ‘very hard’ while 4 is only ‘somewhat hard’.

 This is not an uncommon occurrence.
 Murphy et al (2014) - a research group that works closely with Tennis Australia - found that coaches significantly underestimate an athlete's session RPE.
 If this is a trend across many settings, then perhaps as coaches, we're placing too much stress on athletes without even knowing it!

 Furthermore, look at table 2.
 This is the session RPE of the top 80 player during Roland Garros.
 The general trend seems to point to increased duration equaling increased perceived difficulty.
 This is not always the case, as I can attest to from experience, but having this info can help coaches and players with their future practice planning.

 WHY IS SESSION RPE SUCH A VALUABLE TOOL?